Post stroke spasticity is the most common post stroke side effect, and it’s likely that you’ve never heard the whole truth about it.

 Spasticity as Brain-Muscle Miscommunication

-You’ve probably heard spasticity explained in relation to your muscles.
+Before, you’ve probably heard spasticity explained in relation to your muscles.

 Spasticity causes your muscles to become tightened, so it’s natural to focus on your muscles as what needs to be fixed.
 But spasticity is actually caused by miscommunication between your brain and your muscles.